-It was first built by the Kakatiyas, came next under the Bahmanis before it became the capital of the Qutub Shahis (who originated from Persia).
-The Qutub Shahi rulers were tolerant and hardly discriminated on the basis of faith.
-They employed many Hindus in prominent positions and also patronized Telugu – the local language!
-Dakhini Urdu (now also called Hyderabadi Hindi), Persian and Telugu were all used during their reign.
-A few Sultans were even masters of Telugu and wrote poetry in it!
-Thanks to this, the Qutub Shahi Sultans were also known as “Telugu Sultans” 🙂 🙂
+Golconda has a vivid history and has been under the control of different dynasties who ruled the area.
+First built by the Kakatiyas and controlled by them until the Bahmanis took over, it finally became the capital of the Qutub Shahi Sultans (who originated from Persia).
+The Qutub Shahi rulers were relatively tolerant and employed many Hindus in prominent positions, and also patronized Telugu – the local language.
+Dakhini Urdu (now also called Hyderabadi Hindi), Persian, and Telugu were all used during their reign.
+A few Sultans were even masters of Telugu and wrote poetry in it, and therefore, were also known as the “Telugu Sultans”. 🙂

-He also tried to explain that there was a lot of difference between exquisite Dakhini Urdu (mixture of Urdu and Telugu) and the “village Urdu” spoken in rural areas.
+We managed to get a great guide – Sirajuddin; he lives next to the fort, has been a guide for 35 years, and explained all of the above to me.
+He gave us many other details that I’ve already forgotten…..
+Interestingly, he also tried to explain the difference between exquisite Dakhini Urdu (a mixture of Urdu and Telugu) and the “village Urdu” spoken in rural areas.
 But as far as I was concerned, it was all “Greek and Latin” to me! 😉

 I would love to one day read the Telugu compositions of the Qutub Shahi Sultans and probably translate them…..